Activities in Manhattan

 It's one of New York's most popular neighbourhoods and although I personally wouldn't spend more than a couple of hours there, it's highly recommended to stroll through its streets to get a totally different atmosphere to the one you'll find in nearby SoHo or Wall Street itself.
 Again, this area represents the contrasts and reality of the city, so don't hesitate to pay it a visit during your time in Downtown.

-Also take the opportunity to sample some of the best Asian food in the city at the best places to eat in Chinatown.
+You can also try some of the best Asian food in the city at the best places to eat in Chinatown.

 Book a tour of Chinatown